 (b) The notes mature not later than two years after purchase.

-(11) Debt interests rated at the time of purchase in the three highest categories by two nationally recognized standard rating services and issued by foreign nations diplomatically recognized by the United States government.
+(10) Debt interests rated at the time of purchase in the three highest categories by two nationally recognized standard rating services and issued by foreign nations diplomatically recognized by the United States government.
 All interest and principal shall be denominated and payable in United States funds.
-The investments made under division (A)(11) of this section shall not exceed in the aggregate one per cent of a county's total average portfolio.
+The investments made under division (A)(10) of this section shall not exceed in the aggregate two per cent of a county's total average portfolio.